Albuquerque Spousal & Child Support Attorneys

-- Temporary alimony – This type of spousal maintenance can be awarded for a short-term while a couple is separated and/or going through divorce.
+- Temporary alimony – This type of spousal maintenance can be awarded for the short-term while a couple is separated and/or going through a divorce.

 - Long-term alimony – Also referred to as permanent alimony, this form of spousal support is usually awarded as part of a final divorce decree.
 Generally, long-term alimony is reserved for marriages that lasted for a long period of time.

 - Transitional alimony – This form of spousal support can last for 6 to 24 months, and it is intended to help one spouse pursue education, training, and/or a degree that will help him or her earn a living.

 - If spouses can agree on the terms of alimony – or if a valid prenuptial or post-nuptial dictates the terms of alimony, the court will typically uphold the existing agreement.